eyalraifler/blackjack-x86-16bit/README.md

 # Blackjack in Assembly (8086 TASM 16-bit)
-## Final project for 10th grade computer science class.
+## Final project for 10th grade computer science class
 Author: Eyal Raifler
 #### Project Overview
 This is a simple Blackjack game developed in Assembly language (8086 TASM 16-bit), designed to run in DosBox.